 10. A Bar of Soap from Buly 1803

 You may have already seen many articles on things to buy in Paris that suggest you pick up a bar of Savon de Marseilles on your trip to Paris.
 While these soaps do indeed smell divine, they are not quite Parisian— they are, after all, made in the South of France.

 Instead, head over to L’Officine Universelle Buly, also simply known at Buly 1803—a boutique founded in Paris over 200 years ago.

-Located on a nondescript street just off the left bank, it would be easy to just walk past the store front, but those in the know understand all the little luxuries this store beholds.
+Located on a nondescript street just off the left bank, it would be easy to just walk past the store front.
+But those in the know understand all the little luxuries this store beholds.
 Designed in the form of a 17th century apothecary, with antiquated wooden shelving, countless glass jars and marble counter tops, Buly is possibly the quirkiest personal care boutique in Paris, selling everything from water-based perfumes to stones for massages.

 Buly 1803 soaps make the cutest souvenirs, and rather than watch them disappear in the shower, I personally love to leave them in the chest of drawers in my bedroom, to leave my clothing and underwear smelling amazing!

-11. A pair of Chatelles Shoes
+11. A Pair of Chatelles Shoes (or Designer Shoes)

 A relatively unheard-of shoe brand, yet one that has made it to the feet of celebrities like Dakota Johnson, Nicky Hilton and Pippa Middleton.
 Founded by a Paris-born former investment banker-turned-footwear designer, Chatelles is a quintessential Parisian fashion house that reinvents the classic Albert slippers by offering the market something new.